JaromirProchazka/StatisticalWork/README.md

 In the Program.py, we first compute `n` with `Analysis.set_n` method which result in is **Result** section after the `Number of iterations of the experiment:` tag.
 Than we can use (default is provided) `Analysis.reformat_cache` which creates new Cache of given parameters.
 The `Analysis.experiment` method which runs the experiment n-times and to the resulting table, it writes the row with the cache parameters and the resulting lambda which describes the Exponential distribution: Exp(lambda).

+## Cache Experiment

+A Cache is a number an array of Lines, where each line an array of Blocks.
+Each block has the Tag it stares and a Valid bit of the stored information.
+On access we index the line, where we try to find the correct tag.
+If the tag is found and Block is Valid, we have HIT, otherwise MISS.

+When the empty cache is created, we must ensure that the MISS isn't created by the fact, that the address is accessed for the first time.
+For that reason, we first fill the cache with some uniformly random addresses, such that each Block is Fild in and Valid.
+After that the Experiment can start.
+We generate random 32bit number using the uniformly random generator and we use it as the address to access.
+If the access is cached (HIT), we make new random access until the last one is not cached (MISS).
+We repeat this whole process `n` times.

 ## Statistical Analysis

 The detailed explanation can be found in the **proofs.pdf** file.